LeilaDubow/protobuf-workshop/README.md

 >* If you are using a virtual machine, look up device passthrough.

-The output should show the encoded message written in hexadecimal.
+The output should show the encoded message written in hexadecimal:

 ```
 9 bytes written: 0801 1500 00b0 4018 36